jfgarnicam30/FFN_advance/README.md

 ```

 The Parallel files contains another directory  called “training_microglia4”.
 This contains the scripts necessary to run the algorithm on IBEX.
 Grayscale maps, groundtruth, af and coordinates directories are in Parallel2.
 Refer to the Readme.md on Paralle2 to read the explanation about the different files and scripts in the several Parallel directories.

+Key notes on the different stages of FFN are described on the README of Parallels